Pakistan heat wave deaths reach 780; lawmakers trade blame

 KARACHI A heat wave has killed nearly 800 people in Pakistan's financial hub of Karachi and piled pressure on a beleaguered provincial government, as rivals blame it for severe blackouts and crumbling public services that have added to the woe.

-The powerful military, which heavily criticized the government for corruption last week, is winning praise after it set up 22 health centres to distribute aid.
+The powerful military, which heavily criticized the government for corruption last week, is winning praise after it set up 22 health centers to distribute aid.

 "They (the army) are at least handing out cold wet towels, juice and rehydration salt," said Ahmed Sultan, as he squeezed a towel soaked in ice water over his sweat-soaked clothes at a military tent set up outside an overflowing public hospital.